Jasper1467/YASS/README.md

 Yet another signature scanner.
 There are two projects in here, `PatternScanner`, a C++ library for signature scanning memory for byte patterns. `CSPatternScanner` a C# project which can automate the process of finding many signatures in files and writing them to a C++ header file automatically.

-Supports PEiD-style signatures directly from C++.
+Supports PEiD-style signatures directly from x64dbg plugin [SwissArmyKnife](https://github.com/Nukem9/SwissArmyKnife/releases).

 ![signature-style](resources/signature-style.png)